Skip to content

 This GEP defines some terms, firstly: Metaresource.

-A Kubernetes object that that augments the behavior of an object in a standard way is called a Metaresource.
+A Kubernetes object that augments the behavior of an object in a standard way is called a Metaresource.

 This document proposes controlling the creation of configuration in the underlying Gateway data plane using two types of Policy Attachment.
 A "Policy Attachment" is a specific type of metaresource that can affect specific settings across either one object (this is "Direct Policy Attachment"), or objects in a hierarchy (this is "Inherited Policy Attachment").